sieren/blidino/nRF51822-BLEMIDI/README.md

 Known Issues
 ============

-• No MIDI Input
-Will be added in a future release.
+• No MIDI Input (Will be added in a future release)